smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 - Replace a OneNote notebook with a set of standard files.
 - Organize them in a directory structure.
 - Keep them under version control using Git.
-- View and edit them with whatever programs works the best for the file at hand.
+- View and edit them with whatever programs work best for the file at hand.

 The rest of this document describes how you might mimic some of the features of OneNote in other ways.